 muru-D is Telstra’s startup accelerator – taking startups and getting them to the next level.
 Each year, the muru-D team support some of Australia’s best and brightest digital startups to help them realise their potential.

 The mindset that anything is possible is no more prevalent than that of co-founder of muru-D, Annie Parker, who left London for the opportunity to grow the Aussie start up ecosystem and “decide what the DNA of the organisation is going to be”.

-Nearly two years on, the startup accelerator is expanding in Australia and internationally.
+Now, the startup accelerator is expanding in Australia and internationally.
 Domestically, a pilot was recently launched with River City Labs in Brisbane.
 Internationally, muru-D opened an office in Singapore with full six-month program and also established a resource-sharing partnership in New Zealand.

-They’ve had two classes of digital talent go through the program in Sydney, with applications open for a third in October 2015.
 The team’s put close to a million dollars into Australia’s emerging businesses and connected them with more than 100 mentors including some of the country’s top legal eagles, marketing guns, angel investors and CEOs.